People meter: Meter

 Because Audits of Great Britain (AGB) had just entered the U.S. market executing similar technology, Nielsen felt the need to compete.
 Nielsen made a substantial technological advance before network-era norms entered crisis with transition to the national People Meter sample in 1987.
 Although People Meters presented substantial improvements over the previous system, the alteration in audience measurement caused significant controversy.
-The method change costs stations whose audience had been overestimated.
+The method change cost stations whose audience had been overestimated.
 The networks firmly disagreed; they pointed out that certain demographics such as young children could not operate the people meter accurately, thus underestimating the number of children watching a particular program.
 Overall ratings after the people meter's introduction dropped 9% year-over-year; the Saturday morning cartoon block, in contrast, plummeted 29%, which ABC executive Squire Rushnell blamed specifically on children not being able to operate the people meter, leading Rushnell to abandon efforts to air preschool-oriented programs and aim the Saturday block toward older children who could operate a people meter.
 The end of the multi-channel transition was in large part due to the continuous changes in technology and distribution.
 Nielsen was at a disadvantage as their measuring techniques required burdensome adjustments.
 Luckily for Nielsen, the advances in advertising strategies, distribution windows, and ways people were using television made industry sectors interested in data about viewing behavior.

 Local People Meter

 Along with changing their counting methods, Nielsen also started emphasizing their sample in 2003 in reaction to census shifts and requests from some industry sectors.
 Nielsen's automated Local People Meter (LPM) technology was introduced in New York and Los Angeles.
 The LPM improved the method of measurement from active and diary-based to passive and meter-monitored.
-More importantly, the LPM provides accurate measurements to particular local markets, verse a nationwide sample from the People meter.
+More importantly, the LPM provides accurate measurements to particular local markets, versus a nationwide sample from the People meter.
 While diary-based surveys concentrated on quarterly “sweeps” periods, the industry has been pushed towards year-round measurement, due to the automated LPM system.

 "Nielsen introduced the LPM as evidence of the rupturing of the network-era business model became broadly apparent, and apprehension about the future of the industry erupted on all sectors.
 LPM’s more accurately reported full range of what programming viewers watched, including what was observed when channel surfing, in comparison to the diary method it replaced.
 It allowed Nielsen to maintain established measurement practices, but do them better”.

 “While Nielsen’s LPM’s presented next-day demographic analyses on television viewership in major cities, the devices led to accusations of undercounting minorities.
 A lot of controversy surrounding LPM’s was driven by News Corporation-funded “Don’t Count Us Out” alliance, which exploited activists’ and legislators’ foreseeable mindless reactions to any suggestion of racism” (Lowry, 2004).